Insomnia: Genetics

 Heritability estimates of insomnia vary between 38% in males to 59% in females.
-A genome-wide association study (GWAS) identified 3 genomic loci and 7 genes that influence the risk of insomnia, and showed that insomnia is highly polygenic.
+A genome-wide association study (GWAS) identified 3 genomic loci and 7 genes that influence the risk of insomnia and showed that insomnia is highly polygenic.
 In particular, a strong positive association was observed for the MEIS1 gene in both males and females.
 This study showed that the genetic architecture of insomnia strongly overlaps with psychiatric disorders and metabolic traits.

-It has been hypothesized that epigenetics might also influence insomnia through a controlling process of both sleep regulation and brain-stress response having an impact as well on the brain plasticity.
+It has been hypothesized that epigenetics might also influence insomnia through a controlling process of both sleep regulation and brain-stress response, having an impact as well on brain plasticity.

 Substance-induced

 Alcohol-induced

-Alcohol is often used as a form of self-treatment of insomnia to induce sleep.
+Alcohol is often used as a form of self-treatment for insomnia to induce sleep.
 However, alcohol use to induce sleep can be a cause of insomnia.
 Long-term use of alcohol is associated with a decrease in NREM stage 3 and 4 sleep as well as suppression of REM sleep and REM sleep fragmentation.
-Frequent moving between sleep stages occurs with; awakenings due to headaches, the need to urinate, dehydration, and excessive sweating.
-Glutamine rebound also plays a role as when someone is drinking; alcohol inhibits glutamine, one of the body's natural stimulants.
+Frequent moving between sleep stages occurs with awakenings due to headaches, the need to urinate, dehydration, and excessive sweating.
+Glutamine rebound also plays a role when someone is drinking; alcohol inhibits glutamine, one of the body's natural stimulants.
 When the person stops drinking, the body tries to make up for lost time by producing more glutamine than it needs.

-The increase in glutamine levels stimulates the brain while the drinker is trying to sleep, keeping him/her from reaching the deepest levels of sleep.
+The increase in glutamine levels stimulates the brain while the drinker is trying to sleep, keeping them from reaching the deepest levels of sleep.
 Stopping chronic alcohol use can also lead to severe insomnia with vivid dreams.
 During withdrawal, REM sleep is typically exaggerated as part of a rebound effect.

+Caffeine

+Some people experience sleep disruption or anxiety if they consume caffeine.
+Doses as low as 100 mg/day, such as a 6 oz cup of coffee or two to three 12 oz servings of caffeinated soft-drink, may continue to cause sleep disruption, among other intolerances.
+Non-regular caffeine users have the least caffeine tolerance for sleep disruption.
+Some coffee drinkers develop tolerance to its undesired sleep-disrupting effects, but others apparently do not.